Let's Encrypt wildcard certificates

 In order to use it, you have to install it into the same environment as certbot itself.
 Note that if you're using certbot-auto, you're going to have a hard time.
 Personally, I use docker, as shown below.
 If you obtained certbot via the system package manager, it is as simple as:

 Next, create a configuration file with your API credentials.
 These can be created or found in the netcup CCP.
 The configuration file should look like this:

 Note that the certbot-dns-netcup: prefix is imposed by certbot for external plugins.
-You will need to remove it from the config file and the command options in case the plugin is ever merged into certbot upstream.

 You can now instruct certbot to use the netcup authenticator by passing the following options:

 It is necessary to set a relatively high waiting time, e.g. dns-netcup-propagation-seconds=900 in order to give the DNS records time to propagate.

 In order to obtain an image with the certbot and the dns-netcup plugin installed, create a temporary directory and put the following Dockerfile within it:

 You can now run certbot using docker, e.g. assuming you have put your netcup_credentials.ini file to /var/lib/letsencrypt:

 For the other upstream DNS plugins, there are ready-to-use docker images online that can be used likewise by simply replacing certbot/dns-netcup by the image of choice, e.g. certbot/dns-cloudflare and using the appropriate plugin specific options.